Cavs pull off major trade, agree to get LeVert from Pacers

 The Cavs entered Sunday just 1 1/2 games behind the Bulls for the top spot in the East.
 It's been a stunning ascent for a young Cleveland team that wasn't expected to do much this season but has overcome injuries and developed quickly.

 LeVert will likely slide into the starting backcourt alongside All-Star Darius Garland, who has been slowed by a sore lower back lately.
-After losing Rubio, the Cavs acquired Rajon Rondo but have always had their eyes on LeVert, a proven scorer and playmaker.
+After losing Rubio to a season-ending knee injury, the Cavs acquired veteran Rajon Rondo but have always had their eyes on LeVert, a proven scorer and playmaker.

-While he's been the subject of trade rumors for weeks, LeVert arrived for Sunday's game unaware the he would soon by changing jerseys and moving into a playoff race.
+While he's been the subject of trade rumors for weeks, LeVert arrived for Sunday's game unaware the he would soon by changing jerseys, taking a huge jump in the standings and likely headed to the playoffs.

 “We have a unique understanding here with our front office and players, where if a deal gets close, we will talk to the player so he doesn’t see it on social media or somewhere else,” Carlisle said.
 "We did that with Caris in my office, and (general manager) Chad (Buchanan) on a speaker with us.”